peterhinch/micropython-font-to-py/FONT_TO_PY.md

  made to display an out-of-range character.
 Default 63 (ASCII "?").
  * -c or --charset Option to restrict the characters in the font to a specific set.
 See below.
+ * -k or --charset_file Obtain the character set from a file.
+Typical use is for alternative character sets such as Cyrillic: the file must contain the character set to be included.
+An example file is `cyrillic_subset`.

 The -c option reduces the size of the font file.
 If the font file is frozen as bytecode this will not reduce RAM usage but it will conserve flash.
 An example